Standard Notes

 A user committed to digital journaling wants a safe space to record personal thoughts, mental health tracking, and life events without fear of data mining for ad targeting.
 They use the 'Plain' editor for a distraction-free writing experience.
 They apply a calming, dark theme (like 'Midnight') to reduce eye strain during late-night writing sessions.
 The longevity focus of Standard Notes appeals to them; they are confident that the text files they create today will be readable 20 years from now, effectively creating a digital time capsule.

 Installing Standard Notes on macOS is straightforward.
-You have the option of a direct download for the latest features or utilizing the Mac App Store for simplified updates.
+You have the option of a direct download for the latest features, using Homebrew for command-line installation, or utilizing the Mac App Store for simplified updates.

 Navigate to the official Standard Notes website (standardnotes.com) and click the 'Download' button.
-The site will automatically detect macOS and offer the universal DMG file suitable for both Intel and Apple Silicon Macs.
-Alternatively, search for 'Standard Notes' in the Mac App Store.
+The site will automatically detect macOS and offer separate DMG files for Intel (x64) and Apple Silicon (ARM64) Macs.
+Alternatively, search for 'Standard Notes' in the Mac App Store, or install via Homebrew with: brew install --cask standard-notes

 Launch the app.
 You will be prompted to create an account.
 This is the most critical step: choosing a strong password.
 This password generates your encryption keys.
 Standard Notes cannot reset this password for you.
 If you lose it, you lose access to your data forever.